PROFESSOR BOB NOWLAN

 I was born in

-before moving to South Bend, Indiana where I lived for the next seven
+Indiana where I lived for the next seven years.
+I then

-years.
-I then moved to Wallingford, Connecticut where I lived
+moved with my family to Wallingford, Connecticut where I lived

-went off to college, and where I lived for short periods on other
+until I went off to college, and where I lived for short periods

-getting to know and working closely with my
+welcome getting to know and working closely with my students,

 year in high school), and working directly with students is the